rei/rei-cedar-docs/docs/components/toggle-button/README.md

 To ensure that usage of this component complies with accessibility guidelines:

 - Always provide a `toggleValue` prop.
 The value of this property will be used as an `aria-label` attribute.
-This can be useful to spell out abbreviated values (ie "centimeters" instead of "cm") for screen readers, as well as provide a label when only an icon is slotted to the toggle button.
+This can be useful to spell out abbreviated values (ie "centimeters" instead of "cm") for screen readers, as well as provide a label when only an icon is slotted to the toggle button

 This component complies with WCAG guidelines by:

-- Setting the role of the unordered list to `radiogroup`.
+- Setting the role of the unordered list to `radiogroup`
-- Setting the role of the individual toggle buttons to `radio`.
+- Setting the role of the individual toggle buttons to `radio`
-- Providing an `aria-checked` property for each toggle button.
+- Providing an `aria-checked` property for each toggle button

 <hr>